Our values: Freedom, liberty, fundamental rights, basic rights, democracy

 Our vision: In America, the right to vote is a fundamental freedom.
 And because we are the leading democracy in the world, our election system ought to be completely free, fair and accessible.
 The way we conduct elections today is obsolete.
 We need to eliminate long lines, cut costs, make it more convenient for eligible citizens to vote, maintain the integrity of the voting system, and stop the rich and powerful from exercising undue influence on the process.
 In short, we must: (1) guarantee that every citizen can register to vote; (2) ensure that all citizens can cast their ballots; and (3) crack down on the way campaign financing corrupts public policy.

 In a democracy, every citizen ought to vote and the first step is universal registration.
 A progressive system registers voters automatically, for example, when anyone who is eligible to vote gets a driver’s license or receives a public service.
 Registration should also be offered at polling places on Election Day, at state and local government offices, and online through the Internet.
 And no one outside of prison should be disenfranchised because of a criminal conviction.

 There should be no barriers to prevent eligible citizens from voting.
-Governments should permit both early voting and no-excuse-needed absentee ballots, and ensure that workers can get time off to vote.
+Governments should permit vote by mail, early voting and no-excuse-needed absentee ballots, and ensure that workers can get time off to vote.
 Election materials should be available in other languages where needed.
 Voting machines should be absolutely reliable, counting every vote.
 Governments should crack down on any voter intimidation or use of fraud for voter suppression.
 Americans should have the freedom to vote made clear in state constitutions.
 And to ensure that every vote counts equally in presidential elections, states should adopt the National Popular Vote.